monkphin/Colour-Forge/README.md

 <img src="docs/features/register-mobile.png">
 </details>

-## Contact Page
+## Contact Us Page
-The contact page is a simple contact form, which is partly protected by Google's ReCaptcha service via front end based protections.
-(I struggled to get the backend protections working correctly) to try to mitigate some of the spam I was getting once I put this online.
-It offers a simple way for a user to contact the site admin to ask any questions they may have as well as ask for support in situations where they may be locked out of their account for some reason.
-As such this is visible to both logged in and logged out users.
+The Contact Us page features a simple contact form designed to allow users to easily contact the sites admins.
+To minitage spam the form is protected by Google's ReCaptcha service providing front end security measures.
+The Contact Form is accessible and visible to both logged out and logged in users, providing a reliable method of recieving support or messaging the administrator for any reason.

 <details>
 <summary>Contact Page</summary>